Penn State Penn State: College of the Liberal Arts

 Headshot of Douglas M Teti

 Dr. Witherspoon’s research focuses on how multiple contexts impact development, primarily among adolescents and families of color.
 Her work focuses on place, school, and family factors that affect adolescents’ socioemotional and academic adjustment.
 She also examines how race, ethnicity, and other cultural attributes interact with contextual characteristics to influence adolescent outcomes.
-Her current work examines adolescent development from middle to high school to understand how aspects of place (e.g., neighborhood and other places youth spend their time) and family contexts are related to adolescents’ academic adjustment and beliefs as well as their deviant behaviors, racial identity, and discrimination experiences.
-She also examines how the neighborhood context is associated with parenting behaviors and strategies.
+Her current work examines adolescent development from middle to high school to understand how aspects of place (e.g., residential neighborhood and other places youth spend their time) and family contexts are related to adolescents’ academic adjustment and beliefs as well as their deviant behaviors, racial identity, and discrimination experiences.
+She also examines how place is associated with parenting behaviors and strategies.
 Dr. Witherspoon’s lab, The Context and Development Lab, explores these processes across adolescence and young adulthood.
-Through her collaborations at PSU and other universities she examines similar developmental processes among diverse school children (e.g., BRAVE – Kristin Buss (PI)) and expands her research to other developmental periods using varying research designs and approaches (e.g., EGDS/ECHO – Jenae Neiderhiser).
+Through her collaborations at Penn State and other universities she examines similar developmental processes among diverse school children (e.g., LEGACY – Emilie Smith (PI)) and expands her research to other developmental periods using varying research designs and approaches (e.g., EGDS/ECHO – Jenae Neiderhiser).
 A goal of her research is to elucidate the development of urban and rural adolescents and their families, with particular attention to contextual supports.

 Headshot of Dawn P. Witherspoon